 This can also be done on tires to give you excellent traction on hard ice.

-Chains are always an option but can sometimes be a bit more than you really need, so adding studs may be just perfect.
+Chains are always an option but can sometimes be a bit more than you need, so adding studs may be just perfect.

-Have a look at Frabill or Otter’s products, and I am sure you will find a model that fits your needs.
+Browse Frabill or Otter’s products, and I am sure you will find a model that fits your needs.

 The rack-mounted systems will also take up much more of your bike’s storage space for other gear.